Do Large Language Models have Shared Weaknesses in Medical Question Answering?: Results

-Among the models, GPT-4 and PaLM 2, showed the most positive correlation (0.14) with question difficulty (IOD), followed by Llama~2 70B (0.11), as shown in Table~\ref{tab:difficulty_main}.
-The other models had correlation values close to zero.
-The correlations with the discriminative power (DI) were negative across all tested language models (-0.05 to -0.22).
+As shown in Table~\ref{tab:difficulty_main}, every LLM showed a positive correlation with question difficulty (0.09 to 0.13) and average human scores (0.20 to 0.29).
+The correlations with the discriminative power (DPI) were negative across tested language models (-0.09 to -0.14), indicating a tendency to score worse on questions which only top-scoring humans answered correctly.